 Christie’s (quoted in A. Werner, Rubin, Tel-Aviv, 1958, n.p.).

-![15Screenshot_2018-12-05 2013_CKS_01133_0308_000(reuven_rubin_galilean_landscape) jpg (JPEG Image, 3200 × 2537 pixels) - Scale[...]](https://atsunnyside.files.wordpress.com/2018/12/15screenshot_2018-12-05-2013_cks_01133_0308_000reuven_rubin_galilean_landscape-jpg-jpeg-image-3200-c397-2537-pixels-scale.jpg?w=1000)
+![15Screenshot_2018-12-05 2013_CKS_01133_0308_000(reuven_rubin_galilean_landscape) jpg (JPEG Image, 3200 × 2537 pixels) - Scale[...]](https://atsunnyside.blog/wp-content/uploads/2018/12/15screenshot_2018-12-05-2013_cks_01133_0308_000reuven_rubin_galilean_landscape-jpg-jpeg-image-3200-c397-2537-pixels-scale.jpg)

 Critic Jean Topaz writes in the preface to the 1928 Exhibition in Paris:

-“If one can say of a single person that he
+“If one can say of a single person that he founded a school, then I would say that with Rubin, the ‘Palestinian style’ has been born.”

 (quoted in A. Werner, Rubin, Tel-Aviv, 1958, n.p.).
 Christie’s

-Click For Enlarged Detail:
+Click For Enlarged Detail

-Thanks for Reading! 🙂
+Thanks for Visiting! 🙂

 We have Inari Krohn, remending the style